joan-gerard/reminderApp/README.md

 2. Adding an expiry date (Time-To-Live or TTL) to the records in the database.

-3. Adding a stream to the database table.
+3. Adding a stream to the database table and creating a lambda to make use of AWS SES and SNS

 4. Ading Global Secondary Index to allow querying on the table based on a parameter